 Time-outs are a popular means of discipline these days – sometimes a little too popular!
-Like most things in life, moderation should be observed.
+Like most things in life, You should observe moderation.
 Too many time-outs can lead to your child acting out for attention or even developing a bit of resentment.

 You can even come to rely on them too much and find that you are using them for the wrong reasons.

-That’s why it’s a good idea to shake things up a bit by introducing ‘interactive time-outs’ as a positive reinforcement method.
+That’s why it’s a good idea to introduce ‘interactive time-outs’ as a positive reinforcement method.

-During these periods, you can watch something educational together or you could read to your child.
+During these periods, you can watch something educational together.
+You could also read to your child.

 Using positive reinforcement can also be fun, right?

-Don’t use this time to discuss what they did wrong, however, as you don’t want them to be on the defensive.
+Please don’t use this time to discuss what they did wrong as you don’t want them to be defensive.
 Save any references to that for the end of the time-out.

 Praise the good, explain the bad Praise the good, explain the bad

-For a long, long time we’ve believed that you should praise the good and punish the bad.
-Modern parenting techniques seem to indicate that we can accomplish more with a modified approach.
+For a long, long time, we’ve believed that you should praise the good and punish the bad.
+Modern parenting techniques seem to say that we can do more with a modified approach.

-We’re keeping the praise, as this has definitely been proven to boost confidence and to help build positive associations with desired behavior but when it comes to ‘punishing the bad’, explaining to your child what they have done wrong can get you a lot more mileage.
+We’re keeping the praise.
+This is proven to boost confidence and help build positive associations with the desired behavior.
+When it comes to ‘punishing the bad,’ explaining to your child what they have done wrong can get you a lot more mileage.

-Try this: When your child does something kind, like sharing a toy, or responsible, like cleaning their room without your asking, then praise them.
-When they do something wrong, rather than punish them, sit your child and simply explain what they have done wrong.
+When your child does something kind, like sharing a toy, or cleaning their room, then praise them.
+When they do something wrong, sit your child and explain what they have done wrong.

-You’ll be happy to know, however, that there is something else that you can do.
+You’ll be happy to know that there is something else that you can do.

-Brief reminders, spoken in a pleasant, but firm tone, can get the job done without making your child go on the defensive.
+Brief reminders can get the job done without making your child go on the defensive.
 Simply enunciating ‘walk’ quite clearly can remind your child to slow down.

-Asking ‘toys go where?’ works surprisingly well too, with a little practice.
+Asking ‘toys go where?’ works well, too, with a little practice.

 We’re also going to counsel that you don’t overuse this.
-‘Selective ignoring’ is the practice of occasionally letting some things go and it serves an important purpose.
+‘Selective ignoring’ is the practice of letting some things go.
+It serves an important purpose.

-Some children are prone to acting out to get your attention, and picking and choosing when you will give them reminders or ignore an issue (for now) can teach them that negative behavior won’t always get them attention.
+Some children are prone to acting out to get your attention.
+Picking and choosing when you will give them reminders or ignore an issue can teach them that negative behavior won’t always get them attention.

-Finally, it helps to create a more peaceful environment, as both you and your child will be less stressed if you aren’t spending all of your time giving them reminders or demands.
+Finally, it helps create a more peaceful environment.
+Both you and your child will be less stressed if you aren’t spending your time giving them reminders or demands.

 Stickers and privileges

-Get yourself a calendar and some stickers and you’ve got a great tool for enforcing desirable behaviors.
-First off, you’ll want to decide a specific behavior that you are trying to enforce and stick to just that one.
+Get a calendar and some stickers, and you’ve got a great tool for enforcing desirable behaviors.
+You’ll want to decide a specific behavior that you are trying to enforce and stick to that one.

-Later on, you can expand this, but it’s important to keep things simple so that your child doesn’t get frustrated or confused.
+You can then expand this, but it’s important to keep things simple so that your child doesn’t get frustrated or confused.

-Next, you will want to decide on a reward system.
-An easy method is to make up some ‘coupons’ that offer extended privileges or simple rewards, such as ’15 minutes of extra coloring’, ‘a trip to the local park’, or even ‘have your favorite dinner’ may be used (but only make one of those, as we want to avoid over-associating food with reward).
+An easy method is to make up some ‘coupons’ that offer extended privileges or simple rewards.
+These can be rewards such as ’15 minutes of extra coloring’, ‘a trip to the local park,’ or even ‘have your favorite dinner.’

 The idea is that you: